heremaps/gluecodium/README.md

 ## Getting started

-The easiest way to get started is by running the [Examples](examples/README.md).
+The easiest way to run Gluecodium is by using the [Launcher tool](tools/README.md).
 For a list of features and how to get started writing IDL, see [User guide](./docs/guide.md).

 ## Building and testing